• Podcast

 Having a doula at my birth with my son was a game changer.
 I was still working through some fear I had surrounding failure to progress from previous births.
 My labor was long and involved a lot of waiting and work.
 My baby was posterior, causing a lot of back labor.
 I required a lot of physical support on top of the extra emotional support.

 If your partner is unsure about hiring a doula, give this awesome podcast episode a listen where dads tell you what they think you should know.
 My husband would describe doulas as awesome and invaluable!
-Doulas also help lower the chances of cesarean and unnecessary interventions and bring so much comfort to the birthing space.
+Doulas also help lower the chances of Cesarean and unnecessary interventions and bring so much comfort to the birthing space.
+Find more info and statistics on doula support here.

 Take childbirth classes